Skip to main content

 Getting ready for the Preparing for Adulthood Review

-The Connexions Personal Adviser will help your son/daughter prepare for the year 9 Preparing for Adulthood meeting by completing the person centred Getting Ready Sheet.
+The Connexions Personal Adviser will help your child prepare for the year 9 Preparing for Adulthood meeting by completing the person centred Getting Ready Sheet.
 You will have an opportunity to contribute to this.

 • Hopes and dreams for the future